rabbitControl/RCP/RCPSpecification.md

 1 byte equals to 8 bits (one octet).

-## Flexible value encoding
+## RCP Int

-RCP defines a flexible value encoding to minimize the amount of bytes necessary to transmit values.
-This encoding is used for parameter-ids and the parameter count (see initialize command).
+RCP Int is a flexible value encoding to minimize the amount of bytes necessary to transmit values.

-Implementors can use an int32 for the decoded value.
-Flexible-value-encoding's maximum unsigned value is 2^28 = 268435456, this fits in the positive range of a int32.

-A value encoded with `flexible value encoding` consits of a series of maximum 4 bytes where the most significant bit of each byte determines whether more bytes are following (0) or not (1).
+A value encoded as `RCP Int` consits of a series of maximum 4 bytes where the most significant bit of each byte determines whether more bytes are following (0) or not (1).
 (Termination bit)

       7 6 5 4 3 2 1 0